TEAMuP-dev/HARP/README.md

 # Making a HARP App.

 You don't need to build HARP from source to use HARP apps in your DAW.
-You can download pre-built HARP apps from the [HARP releases page] (TODO).
+You can download HARP from the HARP [releases](https://github.com/audacitorch/HARP/releases) page.

 You can write your audio processing code in python using the [pyHARP](https://github.com/audacitorch/pyharp) library.